 Primary tumor laterality (PTL) is the most recently identified prognostic factor associated with mortality in patients with resectable colorectal cancer liver metastases (CRLM).
 In 2016, Sasaki et al was the first to suggest that PTL may be associated with worse overall survival.
 27792291 Since then, most studies confirmed that right sided (RS) primaries may show worse overall survival, although others could not show a relationship between PTL and mortality.
 29181680 29580735 32011815 Wang et al. synthesized relevant studies published until the end of 2018 and performed the first meta-analysis which showed that RS tumors have worse overall survival than left sided (LS) tumors.
 31386192 However, their meta-analysis showed high heterogeneity implying that a subgroup effect may be present.

 In 2019, Margonis et al. suggested that this subgrouping variable may be the KRAS mutational status.
 31389831 Specifically, they showed that patients with RS tumors had worse overall survival than those with LS tumors, but only in patients with wild type KRAS status and not in those with KRAS mutations.
-However, this finding contradicted a study by Yamashita et al who showed that in both KRAS wild type and KRAS mutations patients with RS tumors had worse overall survival than those with LS.
-28002060 This debated topic is an important research question for clinical practice, as if a subgroup effect is present PTL should be only used in patients with KRAS wild type status.
+However, this finding contradicted a study by Yamashita et al who showed that RS tumors had worse overall survival in both patients with KRAS wild type and KRAS mutated tumors.
+28002060 This debated topic has clinical relevance, as PTL should only be used as a prognostic factor in patients with KRAS wild type status if a subgroup effect is present.

-To resolve this debate, we aim to gather available information on the prognostic value of PTL stratified by KRAS mutational status reported in all relevant studies.
-Therefore, we will perform a systematic literature search and meta-analysis.
-Given that left sided disease can be defined in two possible ways (excluding or including rectal tumors) we will perform two separate meta analyses using each definition.
+To resolve this debate, we aimed to perform a systematic literature search and meta-analysis using all relevant studies.
+Given that left sided disease can be defined in two possible ways (excluding or including rectal tumors) we performed two separate meta-analyses using each definition.

 Methods